 Minimal muscle disruption with a posterior approach.

-Advantages of the posterior approach used with the Rialto SI fusion system include:
+Advantages of the posterior approach include:

-If you have questions about the Rialto SI fusion system, please consult with your doctor, the only one qualified to diagnose and treat your condition.
+If you have questions about the SI fusion system, please consult with your doctor, the only one qualified to diagnose and treat your condition.

 Data is from a Medtronic survey conducted with physicians who are using posterior SI fusion approach and have previous experience in transgluteal/lateral SI fusion.
 Over 80% of the responding physicians stated that these attributes of a posterior approach were better compared to the transgluteal/lateral approach.
 The survey was not intended to compare specific products used.